thunderseethe/thunderseethe.github.io/content/posts/parser-base.md

 Our CST allows us to represent invalid trees, which is critical to handling erroneous input gracefully, but it also represents any bugs we introduce the same way.
 There's a tradeoff here.
 Our CST could instead provide typed nodes.
-Swift takes this approach, but it requires [code generation](https://github.com/swiftlang/swift-syntax/tree/main/CodeGeneration) and [gargantuan nodes](https://swiftpackageindex.com/swiftlang/swift-syntax/601.0.1/documentation/swiftsyntax/functiondeclsyntax/init(leadingtrivia:_:attributes:_:modifiers:_:funckeyword:_:name:_:genericparameterclause:_:signature:_:genericwhereclause:_:body:_:trailingtrivia:)) to represent all the possible failures states.
+Swift takes this approach, but it requires [code generation](https://github.com/swiftlang/swift-syntax/tree/main/CodeGeneration) and [gargantuan nodes](https://swiftpackageindex.com/swiftlang/swift-syntax/601.0.1/documentation/swiftsyntax/functiondeclsyntax/init(leadingtrivia:_:attributes:_:modifiers:_:funckeyword:_:name:_:genericparameterclause:_:signature:_:genericwhereclause:_:body:_:trailingtrivia:)) to represent all the possible failure states.

 ## Guess we need some syntax